jenna-labelle/BlockerProject/README.md

     a.
 Increase in number of low count species in blocked libraries
     b.
 Pilot only: increased DE sensitivity in blocked libraries

-Each main step is performed for both the pilot samples and the large cohort, for a total of 8 files describing these analyses.